ericsong/OrdrinTextSearch/README.md

 __score__ - Matching score.
 Sorted by hit score (greater is better) -> miss score (lower is better) -> size score (lower is better)
 __name__ - Text description of the matched item
 __tray__ - Tray string used for ordr.in's order endpoint

+things it do:
+-cut off indexes such as (1., A., 1A., etc)